sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 {{% alert color="primary" %}}

-Currently, you can also save to PDF/A-1 and PDF/A-2 formats.
+Currently, Aspose.Words allows users to save to PDF 1.7, PDF 2.0, PDF/A-1a, PDF/A-1b, PDF/A-2a, PDF/A-2u, PDF/A-3a, PDF/A-3u, PDF/A-4, PDF/A-4f, PDF/UA-1, and PDF/UA-2 formats.
+Use the PdfCompliance enumeration to set the PDF standards compliance level.
 Note that with the PDF/A format, an output file size is larger than a regular PDF file size.

-[PdfCompliance.PdfA1a](https://reference.aspose.com/words/nodejs-net/aspose.words.saving/pdfcompliance/) and [PdfCompliance.PdfA1b](https://reference.aspose.com/words/nodejs-net/aspose.words.saving/pdfcompliance/) are marked as obsolete.

 For more information on PDF/A, see the next article, "Learn Features of Conversion to PDF/A".